vegaprotocol/specs/protocol/0055-TREA-on_chain_treasury.md

 These transfers may be to a party general account, reward pool account, or insurance pool account for a market.
 There is no requirement or expectation of symmetry between funds flowing into the Network Treasury and funds flowing out.
 For example, the treasury account may be seeded by funds held by the team or investors, or through the issuance of tokens at various irregular points in time, and these funds may then be allocated to incentives/rewards, grants, etc. on a different schedule.
-Note that governance initiated transfers are not in scope for Oregon trail and as such at the moment funds can only flow into network treasure but cannot flow out ;-).

 ## Funding